Hi, guys —

 You're not alone Richard.
 Nevertheless, as we state on our question page, we are not licensed

 counselors.
-Regardless, a good priest will be able to discern whether one needs more advanced counseling.
+Regardless, a good priest will be able to discern whether one needs more advanced counseling or not.

 The Lord will never give us a Cross that is too heavy for us to carry.
 That you can count on.